thesmart/git-rebase-cheat-sheet/README.md

 # Git Rebase Tutorial
 This is a cheat sheet for learning how to manage branch development using rebase.

+## Why do we care about this?
+Developing software concurrently means that increasing development velocity also increases the overhead of managing feature integration in `main`.
+Most commits are "junk" -- small fixes for typos or other minutiae that saturates the `main` branch log w/ noise.
+There are also increasing compliance requirements that make tracking product changes even more critical than ever.

+This document is a guide for managing large repos at scale by keeping features separate from `main` until they reach a subjective level of acceptance.
+This guide helps keep Git commit logs simple and clean, while eliminating most merge conflicts.
+This leads to more effecient development and better communication about how and why code changes over time.

+Benefits:
+ - greatly simplifies merging
+ - greatly simplifies locating regressions via `git blame`
+ - can see one major change per line via `git log`
+ - can use the pull request ID to see the complete information
+ - one tool provides all related spec, bug, wireframe etc.

+## Revising History

 Start by creating a feature branch from main:
 ```sh
 git checkout -b smart/my-feature